Updated: March 12, 2025 9:52am

 Here are some questions regarding Inventory Management to consider when configuring Prism:

+Does merchandise arrive at the store pre-tagged or are tags printed at the store?
 If merchandise tags need to be printed at individual stores, you can create the tag designs using Document Designer.
 You can then assign a default tag design to individual items.
 Note: You can also assign a tag design to an entire department.
 This is useful for items such as jewelry, which have smaller tags than other items.

+Are Alternate Lookups used?
 Some retailers use a different tracking system than UPC.
 These alternative identifiers can be entered in each item's ALU (Alternate Lookup) field.
 You can optionally copy the description information in an item's Description 2 field to the ALU field.

 Inventory Quantity Considerations